chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/saber-toothed-tiger.md

 aliases: ["Saber-Toothed Tiger"]
 ---
 # Saber-Toothed Tiger
 *Source: Monster Manual p.
-336, Journeys through the Radiant Citadel.
+336, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 ```ad-statblock
 title: Saber-Toothed Tiger